 - We face major challenges on the deficit, the MX missile, tax reform, Central America.
-We can meet these challenges by working with President Reagan on the basis of mutual respect. - Congress knows that President Reagan's overwhelming election victory sent a strong message about what the people expect us to do.
-We already are at work on his agenda, but success will depend alot on mutúal recognition that Pennsylvania Avenue is a two-way street. - Our top priority is to cut spending to reduce the budget deficit.
+We can meet these challenges by working with President Reagan on the basis of mutual respect. - o Congress knows that President Reagan's overwhelming election victory sent a strong message about what the people expect us to do.
+We already are at work on his agenda, but success will depend alot on mutual recognition that Pennsylvania Avenue is a two-way street. - Our top priority is to cut spending to reduce the budget deficit.
 That is why Senator Domenici and I introduced S. 1, which commits us to getting the deficit down to \$100 billion or less by 1988.
 The vital issue of tax reform should proceed on a separate track to allow us to sort out the options and see if we can build a consensus without losing momentum on the urgent problem of the deficit.
-Other issues that require attention in 1985--a new farm bill, Superfund, national defense, and arms control--will not be neglected. - 2.
-Our Economic Progress - Economic recovery remains on track and is moderating to a pace that can be sustained in the years ahead.
+Other issues that require attention in 1985--a new farm bill, Superfund, national defense, and arms control--will not be neglected.

+2. Our Economic Progress

+- Economic recovery remains on track and is moderating to a pace that can be sustained in the years ahead.
 Real GNP grew 6.1% in 1983, and continued at 6.8% in 1984, peaking at a 10.1% rate in the first quarter last year.
 That is the highest real growth rate since 1951.
 This remains one of our strongest recoveries. - With national unemployment down to 7.4%, this recovery has created over 7 million jobs.
 More people are working than ever before.
 Factories are operating at the highest capacity levels in 4 years, close to 82%.
-Housing starts in January rose 15% to an annual rate of 1.83 million. - The best news about this recovery is that inflation is staying low.
+Housing starts in January rose 15% to an annual rate of 1.83 million. - o The best news about this recovery is that inflation is staying low.
 Producer prices in 1983 showed the smallest increase since 1964.
 The CPI rose just 3.8% in 1983 and 4% in 1984.
 We can sustain strong growth with low inflation: especially if productivity keeps rising, as it did in 1984--by 3.6%.

-- Growth, lower inflation, and major tax relief have increased real personal income by over \$116 billion since 1982.
-Real after-tax incomes grew 6.8% in 1984-the biggest increase in over a decade. - Trends in the economy still look good.
-The prime rate- which rose from 6.5% to 21.5% under Carter-Mondale- stands at 10-1/2%.
-The misery index, which peaked at 24.5% in March of 1980 is around 11%.

-3. The Budget And the Deficit
+- o Growth, lower inflation, and major tax relief have increased real personal income by over \$116 billion since 1982.
+Real after-tax incomes grew 6.8% in 1984-the biggest increase in over a decade. - 3.
+The Budget And the Deficit